GeotrekCE/Geotrek-admin/docs/advanced-configuration/settings-for-geotrek-mobile.rst

 MOBILE_TILES_URL
 -----------------

-URL's Tiles used for the mobile.
+Defines the tile URLs used for the mobile application.

 Example with OpenTopoMap::